hackiftekhar/IQKeyboardManager/KNOWN ISSUES.md

 This issue happens in Xcode 9 iOS 11 most probably while using UIPickerView.

-For a workaround, you can do the following in you view didload
+For a workaround, you can do the following in your view didload
 ```swift
     self.pickerView.translatesAutoresizingMaskIntoConstraints = false
 ```